Ethylene Oxide Sterilization

 What is Ethylene Oxide?

 Ethylene oxide is a gas used to sterilize various medical devices, from syringes to medical masks.
 It is highly effective and commonly used because unlike other forms of sterilization, EtO preserves the integrity of medical equipment and doesn’t degrade it.
 Since many medical devices are heat and moisture sensitive, EtO treatment is optimal over steam and gamma sterilization.

 While ethylene oxide is very effective in its use, it's imperative that it is handled safely in all settings since this gas is flammable and carcinogenic.
 The Occupational Safety and Health Administration (OSHA) and Environmental Protection Agency (EPA) have strict regulations for both the handling/exposure of this chemical agent within plants and the emitting of residual exhaust into the atmosphere.
 Operators who deal with this process, like contract sterilizers and medical facilities, must have control systems in place to abide by these regulations and limit the exposure to this chemical agent on all fronts.

 Ethylene Oxide Gas Sterilization Treatment: What Systems Treat EO/EtO?

 The Pollution Systems engineers are experts in the different types of air control systems that treat ethylene oxide pollution.
 Working with top ethylene oxide sterilization providers, we have determined that systems like Catalytic Oxidizers are highly effective treatment options for low concentrations of this chemical agent.
 This equipment is most appropriate in process applications where particulate and catalyst poisons are not present and with concentrations of Volatile Organic Compounds (VOCs) below 25% LEL.
 The benefit of using a catalyst is that oxidation of the ethylene oxide occurs at a much lower temperature than required using temperature alone.
 If even greater energy savings are desired, a Recuperative Catalytic Oxidizer -which works in conjunction with a heat exchanger-can ensure that little energy is lost.

-VIEW OUR CUT SHEET for a similar Recuperative Catalytic Oxidizer used to treat EtO at another Sterilization Facility.
+VIEW OUR CUT SHEET BELOW for a similar Recuperative Catalytic Oxidizer used to treat EtO at another Sterilization Facility: